 We know that sometimes your child may be unable to attend because they feel unwell.

-If we do not hear from you first thing in the morning and your child is not in school, then we will try and make contact with you as quickly as possible to ensure that your child is safe.
+If we do not hear from you first thing in the morning and your child is not in school, then we will try and contact you as quickly as possible to ensure that your child is safe.
 This could be by text, telephone or home visit.
 Please rest assured that we always pursue this until we are satisfied so you know that your child’s welfare is important to us.

 Other Reasons for Absence

-For that reason they do not ask for holidays during term time, because they know how damaging this can be for their child’s education.
-In the unlikely event that you want to ask for your child’s absence to be authorised due to an exceptional circumstance, then please ask to speak with the principal so that you can set out the special circumstances of your request.
+For that reason, they do not ask for holidays during term time, because they know how damaging this can be for their child’s education.
+In the unlikely event that you want to ask for your child’s absence to be authorised due to an exceptional circumstance, then please ask to speak with the Principal so that you can set out the special circumstances of your request.

 Rewarding Great Attendance